Heritage & History

-Important books and references that relate to Miag-ao are archived as digitized copy freely accessible to the public.
+Important books and references that relate to Miag-ao are archived as digitized copies freely accessible to the public.
 An example is the digitization program for the 1979 book by Elias N. Failagao entitled “History of Miag-ao.”
-The book is the main reference guide to local history, but has since become rare.
+The book is the main reference guide to local history but since then had become rare.
 Now, residents and students can access the story and the digitized link to download this book.

 A blog site that specifically discusses Miag-ao stories provides a more comprehensive grasp of the historic events that occurred over the centuries.
 Years of research enabled us to put together the stories that influenced the lives of the people of Miag-ao.
-Here are two examples from 2 different centuries.
-The first was the reciprocal invasions that happened over the duration of 200 years between the Spanish and their Christianized Allies against the tribes of Islamic Mindanao.
-The second was the arrival of the US Army in Miag-ao during the Philippine-American War.
+Here are two examples from 2 different centuries: The first was the reciprocal invasions that happened over 200 years between the Spanish and their Christianized Allies against the tribes of Islamic Mindanao; the second was the arrival of the US Army in Miag-ao during the Philippine-American War.

 Mountain and coastal villages develop unique ways to cope with the adversities and needs over the centuries.
 We are documenting methods and processes that are still in use today before it becomes entirely lost from the memories as the elders pass away.
 We have documented the unique salt farming technology dating back centuries that fisher folks still used today.
-However, with the influx of cheaper commercial salt and more educated younger generation who find better paying jobs, this salt making technology will soon become extinct along the shores of Miag-ao.
+However, with the influx of cheaper commercial salt and a more educated younger generation who find better-paying jobs, this salt-making technology will soon become extinct along the shores of Miag-ao.